-Accumulation: Reinvestment of income generated by the investment fund into the fund's assets.
+Accumulation: Reinvestment of the income generated by the investment fund into the fund's assets.

-Active management: Here the fund manager uses their expertise to pick investments to achieve the fund's objectives.
-Alpha: A fund's alpha is its outperformance relative to a benchmark.
-If a fund has a consistently high alpha this can indicate skillful management.
-If the benchmark returns 12% and the portfolio returns 14%, the outperformance (alpha) is equal to 14% - 12% = 2%.
-Compare with beta.
-Benchmark: Index against which an investment fund's performance is measured.
+Active management: Here the fund manager uses their expertise to pick investments to achieve the fund's objectives Benchmark: Index against which an investment fund's performance is measured.
 Also called a reference index.
-Beta: A measure of risk that indicates an investment's sensitivity to fluctuations in the market, as represented by the relevant benchmark.
+Beta: A measure of risk which indicates the sensitivity of an investment, to fluctuations in the market, as represented by the relevant benchmark.
 For example, a beta of 1.2 tells us that the value of an investment fund can be expected to change by 12% if the market is forecast to move by 10%.
 Bonds: Debt instruments with a fixed or variable rate of interest and generally with a fixed maturity and redemption date.
-The most common issuers are major companies, government bodies such as the federal government and the cantons, public institutions, and international organizations such as the World Bank or the International Monetary Fund.
+The most common issuers are major companies, government bodies such as the federal government and the cantons, public institutions, and international organisations such as the World Bank or the International Monetary Fund.
 Commodities: A tradeable item that can be further processed and sold.
 Industrial (metals), agricultural (wool, wheat, sugar) and bulk commodities (coal, iron ore) are examples.
 It is possible to invest in physical commodities or in derivatives based on commodity prices.

-Convertible bonds: Bonds that feature a conversion right entitling the holder to convert the bond into shares of the company in question at a certain point in time and at a predefined conversion ratio.
+Convertible bonds: Bonds which feature a conversion right entitling the holder to convert the bond into shares of the company in question at a certain point in time and at a conversion ratio set in advance.

 Corporate bonds: Strictly speaking, corporate bonds are those issued by companies.
 Generally, however, the term is used to cover all bonds other than those issued by governments in their own currencies.
-Therefore the "credit" sector, as it is often known, includes issues by companies, supranational organizations and government agencies.
+Therefore the 'credit' sector, as it is often known, includes issues by companies, supranational organisations and government agencies.
 The key feature that distinguishes corporate bonds from government bonds is the risk of default - see credit risk.
 Correlation: A measure of the degree to which the price trends of various investment categories or instruments move in the same direction.

-Derivatives: Investments whose value is linked to another investment, to the performance of a stock exchange or to some other variable factor, such as interest rates.
-Distribution: Payment by an investment fund to distribute the income generated to its unit holders.
+Derivatives: Investments whose value is linked to another investment, or to the performance of a stock exchange or to some other variable factor, such as interest rates.

+Distribution: Payment of an investment fund to distribute the income generated to its unit holders.

 Diversification: Holding a variety of investments that typically perform differently from one another.

 Duration: The duration represents the length of time for which capital is "tied up" in a bond investment.
 The concept of duration takes account of the time structure of returning cash flows (such as coupon repayments).
 The average duration of the portfolio is derived from the weighted average duration of the individual securities.
-The "modified duration" is derived from the duration and provides a measure of the sensitivity of bonds or bond portfolios to interest rate changes.
-Emerging economy or market: Emerging markets or developing markets - mainly in Asia, Eastern Europe, and
+The "modified duration" is derived from the duration and provides a measure of the sensitivity of bonds or bond portfolios to interest-rate changes.

-Latin America - that are growing quickly, but whose economies and stock markets have not yet reached Western standards.
-Equities: Securities that represent an equity interest in a company.
+Emerging economy or market: Emerging markets or developing markets - mainly in Asia, Eastern Europe, and Latin America - that are growing quickly, but whose economies and stock markets have not yet reached Western standards.

+Equities: Securities which evidence an equity interest in a company.
 As a joint owner, the shareholder has rights of participation (voting right, right to information) and rights to assets (right to a share of profits, subscription rights).

 Exchange traded fund (ETF): An investment fund that is traded like stocks on an exchange.
 Most ETFs are index funds: they hold the same securities in the same proportions as a certain index.

-Feeder fund: An investment fund that invests the majority of its assets into a master fund.
+Feeder Fund: An investment fund that invests the majority of its assets into a master fund

 Hedging: Protecting investments against losses.
-UBS asset allocation funds and hedged UBS ETFs specifically hedge against exchange rate risks.
+UBS Asset Allocation funds and hedged UBS ETFs specifically hedge against exchange-rate risks.